josteink/slnviz/README.md

 ## usage

-The following example shows how to slnviz is intended to be used:
+The following example shows how slnviz is intended to be used:

 ````sh
 git clone https://github.com/josteink/slnviz